loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 **Test Cases** | **GitHub Issue** | **Complete**
 A1) Make sure to include **Initial Duration (Setup)**, **Gap (Processing)**, and **Finish Duration** to services for certain job titles. | [1064](https://github.com/dani0198/Loconomics/issues/1064) | -
 A2) Make sure the service professional's calendar is available for one more booking during process times. | [1064](https://github.com/dani0198/Loconomics/issues/1064) | -
-A3) Make sure pricing bundles include setup, process, and finish times and override individual pricing times. | [1064](https://github.com/dani0198/Loconomics/issues/1064) | -
-A4) Make sure pricing are prominent to the client and when two separate services that are in a bundle are booked, warn the client to book the bundle instead. | - | -

 Epic Story 10: Child Story B | Target Persona(s) | Investable
 ------------ | ------------- | -------------